KendrickKwiwongbaye/KendrickKwiwongbaye/README.md

 ### About Me ⚡
-My name is Kendrick Kwiwongbaye, and I'm a full stack developer.
-My major areas of expertise are full stack development and graphic design.
-I really enjoy languages and frameworks like React.I'm also a freelance graphic designer that specializes in Photoshop.
-I'm a graduate from a 4-year university with a Bachelors of Science in Information Systems.
+I am a full stack developer by the name of Kendrick Kwiwongbaye.
+Full stack development and graphic design are two of my main areas of competence.
+Languages and frameworks like React are incredibly fun for me.
+I have a Bachelor of Science in Information Systems from a 4-year university.

 ### Contact Me 📫
 Feel free to contact me via Linkedin (Link below profile picture).